Iasa-Global/btabok/pages/top_menu/get_started_m.md

 ---

-“I think it’s my adventure, my trip, my journey, and I guess my attitude is, let the chips fall where they may.”
+> "I think it’s my adventure, my trip, my journey, and I guess my attitude is, let the chips fall where they may."

-Leonard Nimoy
+**Leonard Nimoy**

 # Forward to Getting Started by Paul Preiss